-Life Insurance for Kidney Transplant Patients
+Best Life Insurance for Kidney Transplant Patients in 2024

 The average cost of life insurance for kidney transplant patients is $36.01 per month.
 However, you can only qualify for traditional coverage by maintaining controlled health for at least three years after a successful kidney transplant.
 Otherwise, you can purchase guaranteed issue whole life insurance.
 Expect life insurance quotes for kidney transplant patients to be 25% higher than the standard or base rate.